advancedresearch/the_century_of_satire/README.md

 Jesus Christ increased in popularity as a healing deity like Asclepius and a prosperity deity like Dionysus, because he performed miracles that resurrected Lasarus from the dead, turned water into wine and fed thousands of people with little bread.
-The advance in medicine, primarily in the field of surgery during the 2nd century, enabled Early Christians to use Galen's works to establish a monopoly on healthcare in the 3rd century, after Constantine made Christianity the offical religion of the Roman empire.
+The advance in medicine during the 2nd century, primarily in the field of surgery, enabled Early Christians to use Galen's works to establish a monopoly on healthcare in the 3rd century, after Constantine made Christianity the offical religion of the Roman empire.